You are currently viewing How To Grow Course Sales Using Lesson Previews

 You should have used a lapel mic (the little padded mic that you clip to your shirt) or at least sat right in front of your laptop or phone on a ring/tripod to record your course.
 This way your mouth has a direct sound path to the microphone.

 You’ll also want to think about how during the lesson you may move.
 For example, if you are a guitar teacher – you may twist, move, and bend as you teach.
-So you will not only teach to straight to the camera and mic, but also talk as you move to use other equipment like stand with sheet music, amplifier, foot pedals, speaker controls.
+So you will not only be taught to straight to the camera and mic but also talk as you move to use other equipment like a stand with sheet music, amplifier, foot pedals, and speaker controls.

 Does Your Course Support Closed Captions or SubTitles?